storybookjs/react-native/docs/src/pages/addons/writing-addons/index.md

   wrapper: (getStory, context, { parameters }) => {
     const channel = addons.getChannel();

-    // Our simple API above simply sets the notes parameter to a string,
+    // Our API above sets the notes parameter to a string,
     // which we send to the channel channel.emit('my/customEvent', parameters);
     // we can also add subscriptions here using channel.on('eventName', callback);